PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

     import java.util.List;
     ```

-2. Abonelik anahtarınız için bir değişken oluşturun
+2. Create a variable for your subscription key

     ```java
     String subscriptionKey = "your-key-here"
     ```

-## <a name="create-a-search-client"></a>Arama İstemcisi Oluşturma
+## <a name="create-a-search-client"></a>Create a search client

-1. API uç noktanızı ve `ServiceClientCredentials` sınıfının bir örneğini gerektiren istemciyiuygulayın.`dominantEntityLookup`
+1. Implement the `dominantEntityLookup` client, which requires your API endpoint, and an instance of the `ServiceClientCredentials` class.

     ```java
     public static EntitySearchAPIImpl getClient(final String subscriptionKey) {